1,3-Indandione: Chemical properties

+The structure of the title compound has been confirmed by X-ray crystallography.
+Unlike some other 1,3-diketones, it does not crystallize as the enol.

 The carbon at the C-2 position is alpha to both carbonyls, and thus can act as a nucleophile.
-It undergoes self-aldol condensation quite easily, resulting in bindone.
+It undergoes self-aldol condensation easily, resulting in bi- and triindone.

 Bromination occurs at the 2-position: